The Wheatgrass Blog

 "I live in NYC and am trying to find wheatgrass sold in soil/ in a tray.
 I understand you don't offer this, but do you know of anyone who does?
 Thank you for your help!"

-There is a grower, Perfect Foods, that supplies soil grown wheatgrass to some stores in NYC, but this grower is not certified organic.
+There is a grower that supplies soil grown wheatgrass to some stores in NYC, but this grower is not certified organic.
 Who knows where they get their soil from?
-There is a health food store in Nyack, NY that sells wheatgrass juice from this company and has store signage saying, "Organic Wheatgrass Juice", but it is not certified organic.
-This is not only deceptive, it is illegal!
 I was in New York City last winter and went into a Jamba Juice Store.
 When I saw wheatgrass juice listed on their menu I thought, great - I'll have a shot.
 But when I saw the tray of wheatgrass I changed my mind.
 It was short, falling over, and yellow.
 I asked to see it up close.
 There was no soil for the roots to obtain nutrients and obviously it had not even been watered.
 I feel bad for anyone who reads about the great benefits of drinking wheatgrass juice, tries it in a store like this, and thinks this is what wheatgrass is.

 Pilates Studio Likes Our Wheatgrass